Posts tagged: EFL Classroom Discipline

 TED’s Tips™ #1: Nobody likes an angry teacher.

-An angry or upset teacher can easily distract students from the task at hand and it is not professional.
-Learn how to discipline with a firm face, followed by a gentle smile when returning to address your class.
+An angry or upset teacher can easily distract everyone in the classroom from the task at hand and it is not professional.
+Learn how to discipline with a firm serious face, followed by a gentle smile when returning to address your class.

 Practice in a mirror and you will be surprised at how good you can get at it.
+Do it many times if you need to, so you can get comfortable with it.
 It is an important skill to develop.

 TED’s Tips™ #2: Plan ahead for repeat offenders.